yuanxiaochenAC/EvoAgentX/docs/tutorial/tools.md

 #### 2.2.3 Setup Hints

-- **Docker Requirements**: Ensure Docker is installed and running on your system before using this interpreter.
+- **Docker Requirements**: Ensure Docker is installed and running on your system before using this toolkit.

 - **Image Management**: You need to provide **either** an `image_tag` **or** a `dockerfile_path`, not both:
   - **Option 1: Using an existing image**
     ```python
-    interpreter = DockerInterpreter(
+    toolkit = DockerInterpreterToolkit(
         image_tag="python:3.9-slim",  # Uses an existing Docker Hub image
         container_directory="/app"
     )